DeKalb County reports 26 new COVID-19 cases

-AUBURN — The DeKalb County Health Department has confirmed 26 new cases of COVID-19 in DeKalb County residents in its report issued Monday.
+AUBURN — The DeKalb County Health Department on Monday reported 26 new cases of COVID-19 in DeKalb County residents.

-The ages of those who have tested positive are between 19 and 103.
+The department also officially reported three recent deaths of county residents from COVID-19, which first were revealed in a state report Saturday.
+The deaths bring the county’s total to seven.

+The 26 new cases tied with Aug.
+24 for the most reported on a single day, although both of those totals occurred across three days since the last report on the preceding Friday.

 (0) comments